srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 1. Click **Browse**, and then navigate to folder location that is convenient to access.

+    > **Important**: By default, Windows has a [maximum file path length of 260](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file#maximum-path-length-limitation).
+As the file paths within the ZIP are already long, avoid extracting the archive within nested folders with a large file path.
+For example, the default path prompted to extract the zip could be similar to **c:\users\\[username]\downloads\AZ-220-Microsoft-Azure-IoT-Developer-master** - it is recommended that you shorten this as much as possible, to perhaps **c:\az220**

 1. To extract the files, click **Extract**.

     Be sure to make note of where you located the files.